 Lastly, your domain can affect your rankings as well.
 Some of the domain signals aren’t as strong as they used to be, there are few things worth paying attention to:

 - Domain registration length.
 Google considers domains registered for longer than a year as more trustworthy.
 QUOTE.

 - Domain history.
 You may not be the first person who registered the domain.
-And if your domain has been penalised in the past, its history might affect its current rankings.
+And if your domain has been penalized in the past, its history might affect its current rankings.

 - Country TLD extension.
-If you try to target a specific local market, it is said that having a domain with a country specific TLD (.pl, .co.uk or .ie for insance) will help to achieve better rankings for that location.
+If you try to target a particular local market, it is said that having a domain with a country specific TLD (.pl, .co.uk or .ie for instance) will help to achieve better rankings for that location.